udem-dlteam/pnut/README.md

 - A preprocessor (`#include`, `#ifdef`, `#if`, `#define MACRO ...`, `#define MACRO_F(x) ...`).
 - Integrates easily with [existing shell scripts](#mixing-c-and-shell-code).

 The [examples](examples/compiled) directory contains many examples.
-We invite you take a look!
+We invite you to take a look!

 Other than being able to compile itself, Pnut can also compile the [Ribbit Virtual Machine](https://github.com/udem-dlteam/ribbit) which can run a R4RS